sergueik/springboot_study/basic-user/README.md

-#pm-elasticsearch## Info
+### Info

-This directory contains standard Docker example of creating the container with specific non-root user `docker_user`, cloning the invoking user UID, mount that container user home directory as  writable volume mapped to project directory and launch the editor in docker er build -t $TAG -f Dockerfile .
+This directory contains standard Docker example of creating the container with specific non-root user `docker_user`, cloning the invoking user UID, mount that container user home directory as writable volume mapped to project directory and launch the editor in docker

 #### Note